dphiggs01/Wormcat_batch/README.md

-# Wormcat Batch
+# WormCat Batch

 ### Overview
-*Wormcat Batch* is a command line tool that allows you to batch multiple runs of [Wormcat](http://wormcat.com) from a Microsoft Excel File or a directory path with wormcat formatted csv files.
+*WormCat Batch* is a command line tool that allows you to batch multiple runs of [WormCat](http://wormcat.com) from a Microsoft Excel File or a directory path with WormCat formatted csv files.

-**Note:** You can also run Wormcat Batch as a docker container.
-Find more information on running Wormcat Batch as a Docker container [here](https://hub.docker.com/repository/docker/danhumassmed/wormcat_batch/general).
+**Note:** You can also run WormCat Batch as a docker container.
+Find more information on running WormCat Batch as a Docker container [here](https://hub.docker.com/r/danhumassmed/wormcat_batch).

 ### Prerequisites

-*Wormcat Batch* requires Python 3.5+ and R 3.4.1+ with a Wormcat package installed.
+*WormCat Batch* requires Python 3.5+ and R 3.4.1+ with a WormCat package installed.

-If you are unsure if you have Wormcat installed, you can run `find.package("wormcat")` from an R command prompt.
+If you are unsure if you have WormCat installed, you can run `find.package("wormcat")` from an R command prompt.

-If *Wormcat* is not installed, you can follow the directions [here](https://github.com/dphiggs01/Wormcat/blob/master/README.md) to install Wormcat.
+If *WormCat* is not installed, you can follow the directions [here](https://github.com/dphiggs01/Wormcat/blob/master/README.md) to install WormCat.

-**Note:** Wormcat can be installed as an R package you;
+**Note:** WormCat can be installed as an R package you;
-do NOT need to checkout the source unless you intend to modify Wormcat.
+do NOT need to checkout the source unless you intend to modify WormCat.
-The readme file explains how to install Wormcat as an R package.
+The readme file explains how to install WormCat as an R package.

 ### Excel spreadsheet Naming Conventions